AlgoMaster Logo

 The Calls++ line is inside the iterator body.
 Calling RecordAndYield does not run it.
 Calling it twice without iterating produces two enumerables, both with the side effect still deferred.
 The increment runs only when foreach starts pulling values.

-This usually surfaces as "my counter is wrong" or "my log line never fires" bugs.
+This usually surfaces as "the counter is wrong" or "the log line never fires" bugs.
 The fix is the same split-method idiom from earlier: do the side effect in a regular wrapper, and have it return the iterator.

 Now RecordAndYield is a regular method.
 The increment runs on the call.
 The inner local function is the iterator, and it does its lazy work only when something iterates.